noahgibbs/codefolio_octopress/source/about.markdown

 I've spoken at a <a href="http://gogaruco.com">few</a>
 <a href="http://www.datastax.com/company/news-and-events/events/cassandrasummit2012/presentations">conferences</a> and a lot of meetups.

+{% img /images/Codefolio_face_486.png 243 230 "Me, kind of."
+"A crude ballpoint-on-paper drawing of the blog author's face." %}

 I'm a dad.
 It's amazing.  <a
 href="http://scratch.mit.edu/users/shannasdad/">My little girls and I write games with Scratch</a>.